WTOS-FM: Broadcast area

 With a 57,000-watt signal and the advantage of having a tower placed at such a high elevation, WTOS-FM reaches a significant portion of northern New England.
 The station can be heard over the airwaves from its studios in Augusta to Bangor and as far north as Houlton.
 It carries into the Estrie region of Quebec province to places such as Cookshire-Eaton, Lac-Mégantic and Thetford Mines, and can be received in eastern Maine in places such as Bar Harbor and Vinalhaven.
 The station is also heard by listeners in northern New Hampshire and parts of Vermont, although reception can be sporadic in those areas due to interference from the White Mountains.
+The simulcast on WTUX at 101.1 FM can regularly be heard in Nova Scotia.

 In March 2009, Blueberry Broadcasting began to simulcast WTOS-FM's signal on its former talk station WCME on 96.7 FM, expanding to Mid Coast Maine (in May 2009, WCME's call letters were changed to WTQX) and in June 2010 WTUX signed on the air simulcasting WTOS-FM to the Downeast Maine region on 101.1 FM.
 The 96.7 frequency was sold to Maine Public Broadcasting in July 2017; it is now classical music station WBQA.